CalWORKs 60-Month Lifetime Limit

 Effective January 1, 1998, the CalWORKs program imposed a cumulative 60-month lifetime limit on the receipt of cash assistance by any aided adult.

-Effective 7/1/2011, Senate Bill (SB) 72 reduced the amount of months in the CalWORKs program from 60 months to a 48 month lifetime limit for all aided adults including a stepparent or caretaker relative of an aided child.
-This includes the aided parent or aided caretaker relative of an SSI child or a Foster Care child.
+Effective 7/1/2011, Senate Bill (SB) 72 reduced the number of months in the CalWORKs program from 60 months to a 48-month lifetime limit for all aided adults, including a stepparent or caretaker relative of an aided child.
+This includes the aided parent or aided caretaker relative of an SSI/SSP child or a Foster Care child.
 All aided adults who have reached or exceeded the 60-month time on aid limit must be discontinued.

 Start Date of CalWORKs 60-Month Period